DevExpress-Examples/XAF_How-to-get-role-code-from-the-UI/Readme.md

 ## Solution
 [ModuleUpdater](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Updating.ModuleUpdater) API and [DBUpdater](https://docs.devexpress.com/eXpressAppFramework/113239/deployment/deployment-tutorial/application-update#update-database-via-the-dbupdater-tool) are standard means to seed initial data in databases with XAF.
 We will demonstrate how to automatically create ModuleUpdater C# or VB.NET code for required roles created by XAF developers at runtime with test databases.
-XAF developers then can easily copy and paste this ready code into their ModuleUpdater descendant and use the standard DBUpdater tool to seed data in production databases.
-We intentionally skip user creation code, because user names are often unknown at early stages and also because it is much easier to create and link users to predefined roles later in production environment.
+XAF developers can easily copy and paste this ready code into their ModuleUpdater descendant and use the standard DBUpdater tool to seed data in production databases.
+We intentionally skip user creation code, because user names are often unknown at early stages and it is much easier to create and link users to predefined roles later in production environment.
 ![image](https://user-images.githubusercontent.com/14300209/77691659-62c48a00-6fb6-11ea-9d52-d273a30c137d.png)

 ---